 A Unique Culture that Looks for Everyone to "Win"

-By Ted Kerr, President / CEO
+By Ted Kerr, Founder/CEO

 Touchstone Capital was founded on a basic premise: There are three stakeholders that must each benefit from the ongoing affairs of our business.
 We refer to these benefits as "wins."

 First, and most obvious, our clients must "win" by receiving the trusted advice they need to address the most important financial issues in their lives, as well as by receiving superior service when implementing that advice.
 If clients do not "win" in these ways, they will leave and go to a competitor, and the business will eventually fail.